List of Star Wars species (P–T): Twi'lek

 Twi'leks are humanoids easily distinguished by the twin tentacular appendages that protrude from the back of the head.
-These prehensile appendages, known as "head-tails", "lekku" or "t chin-tchin," are advanced organs used for communication and cognitive functions (similar to those of Togrutas).
+These prehensile appendages, known as "head-tails", "lekku" or "tchun-tchin," are advanced organs used for communication and cognitive functions (similar to those of Togrutas).
 The Twi'lek's name means Twin Lekku.
 Like humans, Twi'leks vary greatly in appearance and have a wide variety of skin colors including shades of white, blue, green and red.
-Twi'leks stand between 1.6 and 2.1 meters tall.
+Adult Twi'leks stand between 1.6 and 2.1 meters tall.

 Twi'leks speak Twi'leki, a language that combines verbal components with subtle head-tail movements.
 When they wish, they can even communicate in complete secrecy using their versatile head-tails.

 Young female Twi'leks are graceful and beautiful, and are highly sought as dancers or slaves, often sold by their own family members for profit.

 They are one of the few species that can procreate with humans.

 Twi'leks are native to mountainous Ryloth in the Outer Rim.